istio/istio.io/_docs/reference/contribute/reviewing-doc-issues.md

 ---
+category: Reference
 title: Doc Issues

-headline: Reviewing Doc Issues
-sidenav: doc-side-reference-nav.html
+parent: Contributing to the Docs
+order: 60

 bodyclass: docs
 layout: docs
 type: markdown

-category: Reference
-parent: Contributing to the Docs
-order: 60
 ---

 This page explains how documentation issues are reviewed and prioritized for the